Guide context

 The core difference

-A business broker typically helps smaller owner-operated businesses find a buyer, often through listing-style marketing, local relationships, and a narrower set of financial buyers or individuals.
+A business broker typically helps smaller owner-operated businesses find a buyer, often through listing-style marketing, local relationships, and a narrower set of individual, local, or financial buyers.
 The process can be relatively direct: prepare basic information, introduce interested parties, support negotiation, and help the owner move toward completion.

 An M&A advisor is built for more complex transactions.
 The work begins before buyers are contacted: financial analysis, valuation positioning, preparation of materials, identification of strategic and financial acquirers, confidential outreach, bid comparison, diligence coordination, and negotiation of price, structure, conditionality, and closing mechanics.
-The advisor is not merely introducing buyers; they are managing a transaction process that protects value and certainty.
+The advisor is not merely introducing buyers; they are managing a transaction process designed to protect value and certainty.

 A broker may be sufficient when the company is small, locally focused, has simple financials, and is likely to be sold to an individual owner-operator or a small group of local buyers.
 Restaurants, small retail businesses, single-location services companies, and very small owner-managed companies can sometimes be marketed effectively through a broker if confidentiality risk is limited and the transaction does not require institutional diligence.